Transfer your pension

 US, UK and European stocks

-Invest in thousands of companies listed on the LSE, NYSE, NASDAQ and across Europe.
+Invest in thousands of companies listed on various global exchanges.

 ETFs

-Choose from a wide range of exchange-traded funds covering index funds, stock and bond ETFs from providers like Vanguard, iShares and Invesco, as well as HSBC and Xtrackers.
+Choose from a wide range of exchange-traded funds covering index funds, stock and bond ETFs.

 Investment trusts

-Choose from over 150 investment trusts to diversify your portfolio across a wide range of sectors, geographical areas and markets worldwide.
+Choose from over 150 investment trusts to diversify your portfolio.

 What type of pension can I transfer?

-You can transfer the below types of pensions to a Freetrade SIPP:
+You can transfer the below types of pension to a Freetrade SIPP:

 *Subject to current plan rules.
 Some workplace pension plans cannot be transferred whilst still active.